Shuko Aoyama

 Shuko Aoyama (青山 修子, Aoyama Shūko) is a Japanese professional tennis player who specializes in doubles.

-Aoyama turned professional after graduating from Waseda University.
-She reached a career-high singles ranking of world No. 182, on 9 February 2015, and a doubles ranking of world No. 4, on 28 February 2022.
-She plays predominantly in doubles and has won 20 titles on the WTA Tour, having had her most successful Grand Slam appearances at the 2023 Australian Open final and at Wimbledon, reaching the semifinals at the 2013 and 2021 tournaments.
-She has also won four singles and 30 doubles titles on the ITF Women's Circuit.
+She reached a career-high doubles ranking of world No. 4 on 28 February 2022.

+Her best doubles results at the majors are the final at the 2023 Australian Open, the semifinals at 2013, 2021 and 2026 Wimbledon Championships and at the 2026 French Open.
+She also reached the semifinals of the 2021 WTA Finals.
+She has won 21 titles on the WTA Tour.

+Aoyama has also won four singles and 30 doubles titles on the ITF Women's Circuit.
+Her career-high singles ranking is No. 182, achieved on 9 February 2015.

-Personal life and background
+Personal life

 Aoyama started playing tennis at age 9.
-Her favorite surface is grass.
-She studied at Waseda University in Japan.
+She studied at Waseda University in Japan and turned professional, after graduating from the university.
+Her favorite surface in tennis is grass.

-Professional career
+Career

-2007–12: First steps, first WTA Tour title in doubles
+2007–12: First steps: WTA Tour title in doubles

 Aoyama made her ITF Women's Circuit debut in the doubles event at Gifu in 2007.
 In March 2009, she won her first ITF title at the $10k Kōfu doubles event.
 In June 2010, she won her first singles ITF title at Tokyo.

-In October 2010 at the Japan Women's Open, she made her WTA Tour main-draw debut.
+In October 2010 at the Japan Women's Open, she made her WTA Tour qualifying singles and main draw doubles debut.
 She failed to qualify in singles and had more success in doubles, reaching her first WTA Tour final.
 In late November 2010, she won the $75k Toyota doubles event.

 In June 2011, she made her WTA Tour singles debut at the Birmingham Classic as a qualifier.
 At the 2011 Wimbledon Championships, she made her major debut in doubles.
 At the 2012 Washington Open, she won her first career title in doubles.
 In September 2012 she won the $100k Ningbo Challenger.
 During the 2012 season, she also won two $50k events, the Lexington Challenger and the Bronx Open.